andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

 1. **Controller patches StatefulSet directly** — rejected due to controller competition (MRI controller and InferenceSet controller both reconciling the same StatefulSet, causing override loops)
 2. **InferenceSet API `additionalContainers` field** — rejected; the sidecar configuration is fully deterministic (fixed image, port, env vars), so exposing it in the API adds unnecessary complexity without user value
 3. **Mutating webhook** — rejected due to operational overhead (extra component to deploy/maintain, TLS certs, availability risk) and poor observability (sidecar not visible in InferenceSet spec)
-4. **Workspace controller injects sidecar based on workspace label** ✅ — the Workspace controller checks the `inference-role` label during reconciliation.
-When it detects `inference-role: decode`, it injects the routing sidecar into the pod template before creating/updating the StatefulSet.
+4. **Workspace controller includes sidecar in decode StatefulSet** ✅ — the Workspace controller checks the `inference-role` label during reconciliation.
+When it detects `inference-role: decode`, it includes the routing sidecar as part of the StatefulSet's container spec when creating/updating the StatefulSet.
+The sidecar is a first-class container in the decode StatefulSet, not a post-hoc injection.
 The MRI controller only needs to set the label on child InferenceSets — it does not touch the sidecar directly.
 Unlike #1, there is no controller competition because the Workspace controller is the sole owner of the StatefulSet.
 Unlike #2, the user never sees or configures it.
 Unlike #3, no extra infrastructure is needed.

-**Selected approach (#4)**: The Workspace controller injects the sidecar during StatefulSet reconciliation based on the `inference-role: decode` label.
+**Selected approach (#4)**: The Workspace controller includes the sidecar container in decode StatefulSets based on the `inference-role: decode` label.
 The MRI controller's responsibility is limited to setting the correct label when creating child InferenceSets.
 The sidecar configuration is deterministic and pinned in `consts.go` (similar to how EPP image is managed in [PR #1975](https://github.com/kaito-project/kaito/pull/1975)):

 ```go
 const (